Medium Bees 1/2″ “jelly bean”

 Western Honey Bee

-the genus name Apis is Latin for “bee”
+Apis mellifera the genus name Apis is Latin for “bee”

-: Year-Round
+Season: Year-Round

-: Social, lives in hives which it protects, and which is why it will sting.
+Nesting: Social, lives in hives which it protects, and which is why it will sting.
 It is the ONLY bee whose stinger comes loose when they sting.

 Description: Honey bees have brown and black stripes on their abdomen; the abdomen tapers towards the thorax, and hair covers eyes like long lashes.
 Unlike other bees, honey bees often dangle their legs down as they fly.
 Cultivated since the time of the Egyptian pyramids, honey bees are not native to the western hemisphere and were brought by colonists to produce honey and wax.
 Of the approx. 20,000 species of bees recognized, only eight species of honey bee are recognized, with 43 subspecies.
-Additional info on our FAQ page, “Honey bees in Texas” and “Got a bee swarm?”.
+Additional info on our FAQ page, “Honey bees in Texas” and “Got a bee swarm?”

 Native vs honey bee: which is the better pollinator?